wolberine/docs/markdown/reference/dash/pro-datasheet.md

 All instructions must be read and followed in detail for safe use of the equipment.
 Use of this equipment in any other way can result in electrical fire and shock hazards or explosion hazards from battery overcharging.
-The Hologram Dash is intended for integration into electronic systems only by experienced professionals and individuals trained in electronic design principles or electrical engineering.
+The Hologram Dash and Dash Pro are intended for integration into electronic systems only by experienced professionals and individuals trained in electronic design principles or electrical engineering.
 Users are required to have a basic understanding of electronic safety precautions and understand that although normal operation does not present hazardous voltages or currents, that improper handling of the devices can result in hazardous currents.
-The Hologram Dash is not designed to be used for life-support systems or real-time systems that could induce physical harm or property damage if the hardware or network connections fail.
-The end user assumes all liability for systems implemented with the Hologram Dash.
+The Hologram Dash Pro is not designed to be used for life-support systems or real-time systems that could induce physical harm or property damage if the hardware or network connections fail.
+The end user assumes all liability for systems implemented with the Hologram Dash Pro.

 #### Hazards